Day Trips from Palermo

 How much does a day trip from Palermo cost?

-Guided day trips from Palermo start at €65 for the Corleone walking tour and €84 for the Cefalù and Monreale combo.
-Private full-day tours with hotel pickup and food tasting reach €1,220.
+Guided day trips from Palermo range from affordable shared walking tours, like the Corleone and the Cefalù and Monreale combo, to premium private full-day tours with hotel pickup and food tasting.
 Group size and whether transport is included are the main price factors.

 Can I visit Monreale Cathedral on a day trip from Palermo?